Research Security Training

 2. National Science Foundation (NSF)

+• How is this reported?
 Individuals will certify in the Biographical Sketch and Current and Pending (Other) Support documents that they have completed training.
-We understand this to mean that the training must be completed prior to proposal submission.

 Details on the Research Security CITI Training and how to sign-up are below.